zakizakiran/snackalyze/README.md

 - 🌟 Personalized Recommendations
 Receive tailored suggestions based on your dietary preferences and health goals.

-License
-Snackify is released under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.

-Empower your snacking journey with Snackify! 🍫📖
+Empower your snacking journey with Snackalyze! 🍫📖